Skip to content

 Directors Loan Account Explained: What Every UK Director Needs to Know

 A director's loan account records money owed between you and your limited company.
-If you take more out than you put in, the company must pay S455 tax at 33.75% unless you repay within 9 months and 1 day of year end.
+If you take more out than you put in, the company must pay S455 tax at 33.75% (for loans made in 2025/26) or 35.75% (for loans made on or after 6 April 2026) unless you repay within 9 months and 1 day of year end.
 This guide covers everything from setting it up to avoiding the tax traps.

 9 min read